dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 $
 ```

 Once the deployment is done, you'll see the URLs for your production endpoints.
+Combining stages with Github branches, gives you the power to implement you dev/test/prod worksflows.

 ## Next steps
 This is just the tip of the iceberg.
 You can find out more on the plugin in the Serverless [documentation](https://www.serverless.com/framework/docs/providers/webtasks/guide/intro).